cntrump/TurboJPEG/README.md

 ## TurboJPEG

-Objective-C wrapper for libjpeg-turbo.
+an Objective-C wrapper for libjpeg-turbo.

-note: `TurboJPEG` is a static framework

 useage: